ACETeleop/ACETeleop/README.md

 <img src="./src/calibration.png" width="80%"/>
 </p>

 After getting the offset, go to `ace_teleop/dynamixel/config.py` and add a `DynamixelRobotConfig` to the `PORT_CONFIG_MAP`.
-Note: You only need to copy an existing config from the file and modify the `port` and `joint_offsets` as needed.
+Note: You only need to copy an existing config from the file and modify the `port` and `joint_offsets` as required.

 ### Test Calibration